Monarchies in the Americas: Mexico

 The new Mexican emperor ultimately did not bow to Napoleon's wishes, leading the latter to withdraw the majority of his influence from Mexico.
 Regardless, Maximilian was still viewed as a French puppet by the liberals.
 As well, at the end of the American Civil War, US troops moved to the Mexico-US border as part of a planned invasion, seeing the establishment of the Second Mexican Empire as an infringement on their Monroe Doctrine, even though it was a Mexican scheme and was considered an endemic Mexican monarchy.
 Backed by the Americans, ex-president Juárez mobilised to retake power, and defeated Maximilian at Querétaro on 15 May 1867.
 The Emperor was arraigned before a military tribunal, sentenced to death, and executed at the Cerro de las Campanas on 19 June 1867.

 Kingdom of Mosquitia

-The Kingdom of Mosquitia controlled the Atlantic coasts of Nicaragua and Honduras from the seventeenth century to the mid-nineteenth century.
+The Kingdom of Mosquitia was situated along the western shore of the Caribbean Sea in Central America, traditionally described as extending from Cape Camarón to the River Chagres.